Citigroup Inc. (C) Reveals an Earnings Mystery

 Is It Worth Investing in Citigroup Inc. (NYSE :C) Right Now?

-Citigroup Inc. (NYSE:C) scored a price-to-earnings ratio above its average ratio, recording 10.19 x from its present earnings ratio.
-Plus, the 36-month beta value for C is at 1.83.
+Citigroup Inc. (NYSE:C) scored a price-to-earnings ratio above its average ratio, recording 11.15 x from its present earnings ratio.
+Plus, the 36-month beta value for C is at 1.89.
+Opinions of the stock are interesting as 20 analysts out of 26 who provided ratings for Citigroup Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”

+The average price from analysts is $64.00, which is $6.18 above the current price.
 C currently public float of 2.08B and currently shorts hold a 1.08% ratio of that float.
-Today, the average trading volume of C was 26.43M shares.
+Today, the average trading volume of C was 26.59M shares.

 C’s Market Performance